EvanForsythe/Squeakuences/README.md

 4. [Examples](#examples)

 ## <ins>**Introduction**</ins> <a name="intro"></a>
-Squeakuences (squeaky-clean sequences) is a python program designed to preproccess DNA sequence datasets to identify and remove formatting issues that are prone to cause problems in common bioinformatics workflows.
+Squeakuences (squeaky-clean sequences) is a python program designed to preprocess DNA sequence datasets to identify and remove formatting issues that are prone to cause problems in common bioinformatics workflows.

-Squeakuences can process one or more fasta files at a time and generates two output files in its default mode for each fasta file processed.
-The first output file always produced is a tsv file which lists each sequence id before and after it was cleaned by Squeakuences.
-The second file is a new fasta file which contains the sequences of the original fasta file but with the cleaned sequence ids.
+Squeakuences can process one or more FASTA files at a time and generates two output files in its default mode for each FASTA file processed.
+The first output file always produced is a tsv file which lists each sequence ID before and after it was cleaned by Squeakuences.
+The second file is a new FASTA file which contains the sequences of the original FASTA file but with the cleaned sequence IDs.

 Additional features include:
   - Log file generation to provide processing insight